QuantWorldOrg/QuantWorld/README.md

 # QuantWorld
-An open source quantitative trading system based on Java
+An open source quantitative trading framework based on Java.

-This is a project for quanters in the world.
-It supports trading stocks, futures, and digital currency online automatically.
-And this platform will provide many strategies to help quanter to do the trading.

-To Be continued
+---To Be continued

 # Parts: